 Don't hotlink images

 If the post has images in it - especially if it has a lot of images - I'd ask that you don't just hotlink back to the images hosted on my site.
 Like everyone, my host has placed certain limits.
-When possible, host the images on your own server and link to them there.
+Please host the images on your own server or with a third-party, and link to them there.